History of Medicine and Science collections

 Instruments are a self-evident part of the medico-historical collections – after all, what would the laboratory be without the microscope?

 Our collections hold microscopes from the foundation of Karolinska Institutet up to present time, but also include instruments from a range of different medical areas.
 Among other things Karolinska Institutet has a beautiful collection of old dental tools, surgical tools and a large collection of instruments used by students during traning.
 Many of the instruments can be traced back to famous scientists and their work at KI.

 Medical science always leaves a paper trail.
 These documents often constitute the basis of historical reconstruction and understanding.
 They tell of difficulties, networks, ideas, implementation, strategies, funding and personal connections and thereby allows us to investigate science in the making.
 The documents left behind by the scientists at Karolinska Institutet offer numerous ways to approach and explore the history of science and medicine.

 Anatomical and botanical specimens

 Before Karolinska Institutet moved to Solna and Flemingsberg outside of Stockholm, the Institute was located at Kungsholmen.
-An anatomical museum with large collections used for research and education was part of the Institute.
+An anatomical museum with large collections used for research and education was then part of the Institute.
 Since comparative anatomy was considered very important during the 17:th century the museum held a large collection of animal skeletons and bones.
 The tiny cuckoo is one of the few osteological animal specimens from the anatomical museum remaining at KI today.
 Most of the collections has been moved to Naturhistoriska Riksmuseet, including the skeleton of an elephant and several other large specimens.
 KI still keeps collections of plant specimens and wet preparations of some animals.